gilch/hissp/docs/style_guide.rst

 As with line comments,
 commented-out code does not belong in shared version control;
 old versions should be in old commits.
-Move the functionality you need to keep out of the comments or into scripts.
+Move the manually-executed functionality you need to keep out of the comments and into functions run by a `name_equals_main` guard or separate scripts.
 Move the experiments you want to keep running to assertions (See `assure`, `unittest`, and `doctest`).